cockroachdb/docs/cockroachcloud/upgrade-to-v23.1.md

 ## Step 6.
 Monitor the upgrade

 Once your cluster is running v23.1, you will have approximately 72 hours before the upgrade is automatically finalized.
-During this time, it is important to [monitor your application](#monitor-your-application) and [respect temporary limitations](#expect-temporary-limitations).
+During this time, it is important to [monitor your applications](#monitor-your-application) and [respect temporary limitations](#expect-temporary-limitations).

 If you see unexpected behavior, you can [roll back](#roll-back-the-upgrade) to v22.2 during the 72-hour window.